ananthakumaran/tide/README.md

 **tide-filter-out-warning-completions** `nil`

-Completions whose `:kind' property is "warning" will be filtered out if set to non-nil.
+Completions whose `:kind` property is "warning" will be filtered out if set to non-nil.
-This option is useful for Javascript code completion, because tsserver often returns a lot of irrelevant completions whose `:kind' property is "warning" for Javascript code.
-You can fix this behavior by setting this variable to non-nil value for Javascript buffers using `setq-local' macro.
+This option is useful for Javascript code completion, because tsserver often returns a lot of irrelevant completions whose `:kind` property is "warning" for Javascript code.
+You can fix this behavior by setting this variable to non-nil value for Javascript buffers using `setq-local` macro.

 **tide-hl-identifier-idle-time** `0.5`